QuTech-Delft/cQASM-spec/README.md

 times.
 In C++, all C-style (POD) types are uninitialized and contain garbage until they are explicitly assigned; in cQASM 2.0, all variables are implicitly initialized with a type-specified default value if no explicit initializer is given.
+This makes the language more predictable; forgetting to initialize something should not result in undefined behavior.
 When cQASM 2.0 is used as a compiler IR, a pass that determines that no default initialization is actually needed because the value is never used may convey this information to the next pass by annotating the object.

 To facilitate expression of circuits with explicit parallelism and timing, cQASM 2.0's braced block unit allows semicolons to be used to separate